Scalingo/documentation/_posts/languages/php/2016-07-28-php-wordpress-deployment.md

 The container filesystem is volatile and not synchronised through all your instances.
 So the uploads should not be stored on the filesystem itself.
-We recommend using an external service like amazon s3 to store them.
+We recommend using an external service like the Amazon service: AWS S3 to store them.